opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

             }
         ],
         "extras": {},
-        "support_statement": "",
-        "oppose_statement": "",
-        "effect_of_abstain": "",
-        "text": "",
-        "requirement": "50% plus one vote",
+        "options": [
+            "yes",
+            "no"
+        ],
-        "summary": "Requires adult film performers to use condoms during filming of sexual intercourse.
+        "description": "Requires adult film performers to use condoms during filming of sexual intercourse.
 Requires producers to pay for performer vaccinations, testing, and medical examinations.
 Requires producers to post condom requirement at film sites.
 Fiscal Impact: Likely reduction of state and local tax revenues of several million dollars annually.
-Increased state spending that could exceed $1 million annually on regulation, partially offset by new fees", "classification": "initiative statute"
+Increased state spending that could exceed $1 million annually on regulation, partially offset by new fees", "requirement": "50% plus one vote",
+        "classification": "initiative statute",
+        "runoff_for_contest_id": null
     }